Deducive/sqspR/README.md

-# sqspR - The only way to export from Squarespace is a Wordpress format XML file.
+# sqspR - Extract download links from exported Squarespace XML

 Read the wiki on the GitHub repo for details.